 Find that angle that tells a story.
 Find that juxtaposition that includes a slice of humor, irony or daily slice of life so the outcome is that when people look at your photo, they are also composing the story in their minds.
 This is what makes street photography unique.

-So when taking to street photography, walk, sit, move a lot.
+So when taking to street photography, walk, sit, and move a lot.
 Try different angles.
 Find that juxtaposition that connects the person or subject to the environment or to the backdrop.
 If you’re in the middle of a Sunday flea market, try to look for that x-factor that made you look the second time.
 Maybe there’s something there so just snap away.

 For the photo above with the tourists consulting a map and a guidebook, I took this photo because it reminds me a lot of me, of how I travel around new destinations.
 I still do it the old way, with a map and guidebook.
 So I took a shot.

 It doesn’t matter what gear you plan to use, as long as it is ready to click away.
 It would be such a waste when a picture-perfect cute scene of kids playing by the side streets is happening right in front of you, and you realize you forgot to put in the memory card.